-Copyright © 2020 Middlesex Law Society GDPR compliant, we do not collect cookies or data
+Copyright © Middlesex Law Society 2021, GDPR compliant, this website does not collect cookies or data, website by Benham Publishing

 About Middlesex Law Society

 Middlesex Law Society has a unique and proud position amongst all the local law societies in England & Wales and has enjoyed sending formidable Council Members to the Law Society at Chancery Lane.
 Some of them have achieved the honour of becoming the President of the Law Society..

 The History of the Society highlights the enthusiasm and energy of a number of solicitors in the Central Middlesex area that had its inception in 1959.